JoseeWouters/Josee-Wouters/content/blog/css-specificity-what-color-will-it-be.md

 | ------ | -- | ----- | ------- |
 | 0      | 1  | 0     | 0       |

 It's important to note, that in this case, the order of the rulesets doesn't matter.
-The ID selector has the highest specifity and the value of this declaration will always apply, even if the element selector ruleset comes later in your file.
+The ID selector has the highest specificity and the value of this declaration will always apply, even if the element selector ruleset comes later in your file.
 But when rulesets have the same specificity, order does matter.

 ## Order matters
 ```